 Of course, TouchBistro Payments may not be the right fit for every single restaurant, which is why TouchBistro also gives restaurateurs the option to use third-party processors.
 You have the freedom to shop around and compare different payment processing rates in order to find the best option for your specific restaurant (and budget).

 As a POS system built for enterprise, it should come as no surprise that Aloha also offers a number of additional add-on solutions.
 For instance, Aloha offers an automated marketing tool that integrates your website into your POS system automatically.
 This is extremely valuable for restaurants with an ecommerce component to their business because any changes made are automatically reflected online and in-store simultaneously.
-Another unique add-on that Aloha offers is delivery management, which is a plus if delivery is a significant part of your restaurant’s business model.

 Not to mention, TouchBistro Reservations costs one flat monthly fee for unlimited bookings, so you never have to worry about paying pricey cover fees like the kind charged by third-party reservation systems.

 Compare the top legacy POS systems for restaurants on features, hardware, integrations, pricing, and more.